cogeorg/RegulatoryComplexity/050_results/DoddFrank/Visuals/VIsualizer_Versions/V9_visualizer/README.md

 In order to use the visualizer you need to sign in and log in.

-Output file
+Output files
 -------
-Check your current list of words `app/output/output.csv`.
+Check your personal title files in `/app/templates/output`.
-**Note: Words prevously classified are shown by default in the document view**
+**Note: Words previously classified are shown in the document view by default**